Restrictions on women’s clothing and employment continue to intensify

 Women in the flooded provinces do not feel they can talk about periods and sanitary products.
 Women affected by flash…

-In this episode of The Afghan Times Podcast, we hear from Husna Baburi, an Afghan woman.
+In this episode of The Afghan Times Podcast, we hear from Parmina Mohammadi, a determined young Afghan woman who refuses…

 Sign in to your account